 - Matte the photograph.
-On a 4 x 6 white cardstock (index card is fine) type a minimum paragraph of ten sentences that explain how this photo reminds you of a scene from the book, a character, a theme or a symbol.
+On a 4 x 6 white cardstock (index card is fine) type a minimum paragraph of ten sentences that explains how this photo reminds you of a scene from the book, a character, a theme or a symbol.
 Include at least five specific details from the book.

 - Take care in your work and create an eye-pleasing display that will inspire others to read this book!